Strong start to growing season for local farms; rains needed soon

 Local farmers got exactly what they wanted from Mother Nature in early spring 2021, and now they’re asking for more.

 Planting season is well underway in Nicollet and Le Sueur counties, and beyond, and that’s already a big improvement over a couple years ago.
-Brett Annexstad, a Nicollet County crop farmer and president of the Nicollet/Sibley Corn and Soybean Growers, said his and his father’s operation could be finished planting this week; in 2019, they were just beginning the multiple-week planting cycle at this time.
+Brett Annexstad, a Nicollet County crop farmer and president of the Nicollet/Sibley Corn and Soybean Growers, said his and his father’s operation were wrapping up planting; in 2019, they were just beginning the multiple-week planting cycle in early May.

 “We started April 17 on corn,” he said.
 “For spring planting, you want those dry conditions to get the seed in the ground.
 We’re planting into the moisture about 2 inches into the ground anyway, so the dry soil is really ideal.”